-Castaway Cay Is Paradise
+Disney Castaway Cay Is Paradise

 One of the best bargains on a Disney Port Adventure is to rent the snorkel equipment on Castaway Cay.
-At 31.18 for adults and $15.05 for children it will give you a whole days access to 22 acres of crystal clear water to explore.
+At $31.18 for adults and $15.05 for children, it will give you a whole day’s access to 22 acres of crystal clear water to explore.

 When we were first looking at Port Adventures on a Disney Cruise we really wanted the perfect beach day.
 And I think we paid nearly $100 per person for it in a Caribbean port.
 It wasn’t worth it.

 Take Some Time To Kick Back At Least A Little

-Why not try an internet free day – or even an internet free cruise?
+Why not try an internet-free day – or even an internet free cruise?
 If you run your business online like us we know that isn’t possible, but could you just even nominate a day or two when you were truly not in contact with the outside world.
 We have done that and it has been a very liberating experience.

-If you haven’t read a book in a while then bring one (the one thing about a Disney cruise is that there is no library, and only about 3 paperbacks for sale in the store)!
+If you haven’t read a book in a while then bring one.
+The one thing about a Disney cruise is that there is no library and only about 3 paperbacks for sale in the store!

 The new craze for adults is coloring books.
 They are incredibly relaxing and we took one on our recent cruise and got a lot of comments from people wishing they had one too.

-Save Money On Beverages
+Save Money On Disney Cruise Drinks

 Disney Cruise Line Guests 21 years and older may bring a maximum of 2 bottles of unopened wine or champagne (no larger than 750 ml) or 6 beers (no larger than 12 ounces) on board at the beginning of the voyage and at each port-of-call.